12 Surreal Xinjiang You Need to Experience

 8. Kumtag Desert

-Kumtag Desert holds a world record you can witness yourself – it’s the desert closest to any city on earth.
-The name means “Sand Mountain” in Uyghur, perfectly describing its rolling dunes that ripple to the horizon.
-Despite existing for thousands of years, these sands have mysteriously never invaded nearby Shanshan County.
+Kumtag Desert holds a world record that sounds impossible until you see it yourself – it’s literally the closest desert to any major city on earth, yet these golden sands have never invaded nearby Shanshan County despite existing for thousands of years.
+The name means “Sand Mountain” in Uyghur, perfectly describing the massive dunes that ripple toward the horizon like a frozen golden sea.

 A panoramic view of Kumtag Desert with endless golden dunes stretching into the distance, creating a serene and captivating landscape